Invertisment/cern-cicd-testing/README.md

 * Cons:
   * Environment set up takes longer for each developer

-:golf:Run local SLC6 instance from docker or VM
+:golf:Run SLC6 instance from docker or VM
 * Pros:
-  * Can run in interactive and non-interactive mode
+  * Can be run CI server and on VM
   * Same environment as on VM/Prod
-  * Development can happen without internet
   * Less time to set up (everything is preset)
-  * Everything is self-contained even when running locally
+  * Everything is self-contained
-  * No significant impact on start up time: at most docker takes additional 1 second to start up.
-VM takes longer.
 * Cons:
-  * Should be run remotely in the same way as locally (to minimize the complexity)
-  * Harder to understand and configure the launch of the application for tests (mounting a folder to docker container)
   * Docker or VM manager are additional tools who need support
   * Docker image or VM file need to be maintained